-\begin{proposition} Assume the bootstrap condition \eqref{BootstrapAssumption} holds, and let $\delta = 2M^{-1/2} \ll \beta = \frac{1}{60}$.
+\begin{proposition} Assume the bootstrap condition \eqref{BootstrapAssumption} holds, and let $\delta = 2M^{-1/2} \ll \beta \leq \frac{1}{60}$.
 Then for $F_j = S^{b_j} \mathcal{U}_\pm$, $0\leq b_1+b_2 \leq N, j=1,2$, we have

 \end{proposition} The rest of the section will be the proof of this proposition.
-The proof will follow quite similar pattern with the proof of $B$-norm bounds.
-The big difference is that we have to be finer with the estimates as the $2^{(1+\beta)l}$ weight is harder to control. \\
+The proof will follow quite similar pattern of the proof of $B$-norm bounds.
+The difference is that the estimates have to be more delicate as the $2^{(1+\beta)l}$ weight is harder to control. \\

 Through the usual reduction process, we can assume

 Now we subdivide the cases according to the sizes of and relations between the indices as in Section 6.\\